MosesSoftEng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that removes all letters c and C from input.

 ## 21-reverse
 Script that reverse its input.

+## 22-users_and_homes
+Script that displays all users and their home directories, sorted by users.